wp-plugins/kebo-twitter-feed/readme.txt

 It is significantly easier to use than other plugins.
 We no not require that you create your own developer application at Twitter and then copy your credentials across to the plugin options.
 We skip this step by providing access to our own Twitter App allowing you to get started in just a few clicks.

 We also make good use of inbuilt WordPress functions for caching and compatibility.
-Meaning that our plugin functions efficiently and has no server requirements above those which WordPress itself uses, making is safe to use on any site.
+Meaning that our plugin functions efficiently and has no hosting requirements above those which WordPress itself uses, making it safe to use on any site.

 = How do you get my Twitter Feed? =